Kings of the Road

-Kings of the Road (Im Lauf der Zeit, "In The Course of Time") is a 1976 German road movie directed by Wim Wenders.
+Kings of the Road (Im Lauf der Zeit, "In The Course of Time") is a 1976 German road film directed by Wim Wenders.
 It was the third part of Wenders' "Road Movie trilogy" which included Alice in the Cities (1974) and The Wrong Move (1975).
 It was the unanimous winner of the FIPRESCI Prize at the 1976 Cannes Film Festival.

 Plot

-The film is about a projection-equipment repair mechanic named Bruno Winter (Rüdiger Vogler), who meets the depressed Robert Lander (Hanns Zischler), who has just been through a break-up with his wife, after he drives his car into a river in a half-hearted suicide attempt.
-Bruno allows Robert to ride with him while his clothes dry, rarely speaking while Bruno drives along the Western side of the East German border in a repair truck, visiting worn-out movie theaters.
+Projection-equipment repair mechanic Bruno Winter meets depressed Robert Lander after the latter has driven his car into a river in a half-hearted suicide attempt following a break-up with his wife.
+Bruno allows Robert to ride with him while his clothes dry, rarely speaking while Bruno drives along the Western side of the East German border in a repair truck, servicing equipment at worn-out movie theaters.

 While out on the road, Bruno and Robert encounter several people in various states of despair, including a man whose wife has committed suicide by driving her car into a tree.
 Robert also drops in on his elderly father to berate him for disrespecting Robert's mother.
 After Bruno and Robert have a minor brawl after a conversation about Robert and his wife, Robert finally leaves Bruno, though Bruno later spots him riding a train.
-Bruno continues his visits to theatres, including one that no longer screens films because the owner regards modern films as exploitative.
+Bruno continues his service calls to theatres, including one that no longer screens films because the owner regards modern films as exploitative.